The Bankrate promise

 Banks and credit unions are two types of financial institutions that offer personal loans.
 The main difference between the two is that banks are for-profit institutions and credit unions are not-for-profit institutions.
 This typically means that credit unions invest the profits back into benefits for members, like better rates and lower costs for services.

-Both banks and credit unions typically cater to those with good credit scores (670 or higher).
+Both banks and credit unions typically cater to those with good credit scores — a FICO 670 or higher.
 Since credit unions are not-for-profit, they can usually offer the best rates, but if you aren’t already a member, you may need to pay a fee to become one.

-To apply for a personal loan you can sometimes apply online, but you may need to apply in-person at your local branch.
-Applying for a personal loan at a bank or a credit union is a great option if you have a good credit history and you want the simplest way to borrow money.
+Larger banks and federal credit unions often have online applications for personal loans.
+But local banks and credit unions may require you to apply in-person at your local branch.
+Applying for a personal loan at a bank or a credit union is a great option if you have an established account and good credit history.

 - Work with a team in-person at your local branch.

 - Application process is often straightforward and simple.